CLACKAMAS COUNTYJUNIOR LIVESTOCK

 More chicken details in section 6

-entries must submit an information card, photo of the doe.
-More rabbit details in section 7.
+exhibitors must submit an information card, and photo of the doe with litter.
+More rabbit details in section

 market animals must be weighed in at the official initial weigh in designated above and at the final weigh in